Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in denoising networks

 \textit{1.3)}\,\,\textit{LLMs-based encoder for image editing}.
-In order to enhance the semantic information in the given text prompt, a branch of works prefer to design more powerful Large Language Models (LLMs)-base encoders for text-based image editing, \cite{fu2023guiding, huang2023smartedit, li2023instructany2pix} leverages a trainable Multimodal Large Language Models (MLLMs) \cite{liu2024visual} module as the encoder for the given source image and the editing instruction.
-Ranni \cite{feng2023ranni} uses LLMs to convert description or editing prompts into a semantic panel, which serves as an intermediate representation that contains rich structure and semantic information.
+In recent years, the rapid development of Multimodal Large Language Models (MLLMs) \citep{liu2024visual}, which are capable of jointly understanding semantic information and associated visual content, has led many recent works to adopt MLLMs as powerful conditional encoders for image editing tasks that require integrating semantic text with the given image for precise manipulation. \citet{fu2023guiding, huang2023smartedit, li2023instructany2pix} leverage trainable Multimodal Large Language Models (MLLMs) \citep{liu2024visual} module as the encoder for the given source image and editing instruction.
+Ranni \citep{feng2023ranni} used MLLMs to convert description or editing prompts into a semantic panel, which serves as an intermediate representation that contains rich structure and semantic information.